cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 ### Validators aggregation

-When a validator returns a signed transaction to you, add the JSON in the `~/.myprojectd/config/gentx` folder along with all the others in your server.
+When a validator returns a signed transaction to you, make sure that it is the one you expect and add the JSON in the `~/.myprojectd/config/gentx` folder along with all the others in your server.

 When you have all of the validator responses, you add them all in the genesis like so: